Highlights of Tamil Nadu and Kerala

 After breakfast, drive to Hampi.

-On arrival at Hampi transfer to hotel.
+On arrival at Hampi, transfer to the hotel.

-Visit local market of Hampi
+Visit the local market of Hampi.

 Overnight stay in Hampi.